janishahn/kaenguru_benchmark/README.md

 ```

 - You can supply any subset of the `rate_limit` fields.
 The evaluator converts the first valid value into an initial inter-request delay and adapts from there based on live responses.
+- `supports_internal_reasoning`: mark `true` when the provider/model accepts the unified `reasoning` parameter (e.g., to enable hidden internal thinking).
+Leave unset/`null` if unknown.
+- `supports_disabling_internal_reasoning`: mark `true` when the provider/model allows forcing internal reasoning off.
+Modes `cot` and `disable` require this flag.
+- The runner will attempt to auto-detect `reasoning` support via the OpenRouter Models API when possible; explicit registry flags override the probe.